cgbur/whisp/README.md

 These are aspirational, as no code has been written yet at the time of this README.

 1. **Robust**: Broken tools are not useful.
-Whisp will be stable and reliable.
-   Errors will be handled gracefully, and retries will be automatic when possible.
+Whisp is stable and reliable.
+Errors are handled gracefully, and retries are automatic when possible.

-2. **Minimal**: Resource intensive tools or ones that impact a system are the first to be uninstalled.
-No bloat.
-No unnecessary features.
+2. **Minimal**: Resource intensive tools with many features and poor execution are not useful.
+Whisp will be lightweight and unobtrusive.
+It will do this one thing, and do it well.

-3. **Secure**: Handling users API keys, voice data, and registing a global hotkey to enable recordings are not only security concerns, but also is a lot of trust to put in a tool from the internet.
-The code will handle your data with best practices, but in terms of trust, the best you can do is review the source and build it yourself.
+3. **Secure**: Handling API keys, voice data, and registering a global hotkey to enable recordings are not only security concerns but also require a lot of trust in a tool from the internet.
+Whisp handles your data with best practices, but in terms of trust, the best you can do is review the source and build it yourself.

 ### TODO